wwmoraes/site/content/posts/automation-is-not-just-a-word/index.md

 repeated throughout any given time?

-Google's SRE does indeed mention to take automations with a grain of salt, which is very specific on when and why:
+Google's SRE does indeed mention to take automations with a grain of salt, which is specific on when and why:

 - negligent and short-sighted automation planning can have side/negative effects
 - quick win solutions can stack up as technical debt if taken as "problem solved"
 - side-loading automations to dedicated teams incur in coverage drift and thus toil

 Naturally some processes do not need automations.
-They might have a low recurrence, low impact and low relevance, and thus does not _need_ and automation as per se.
+They might have a low recurrence, low impact and low relevance, and thus does not _need_ an automation.
 And that's exactly where the true automation boundary lies in: a system/process becomes an automation candidate the moment it presents a reproducible workflow operated by a human and has a non-negligible recurrence, impact (on it's result and on the team that does execute it) and relevance, not just through sugar-coated management components as OKRs, KPIs, or the trinity SLI/SLO/SLA.

-Speaking of such syntactic sugar, they are supposed to support and in some cases are a by-product of the SRE work - not the other way around.
+Speaking of such syntactic sugar, they support and are a by-product of the SRE work - not the other way around.
 The adoption of SRE terminology starting by the result keywords rather than by its tenets, skipping the essence altogether, is as artificial as The Matrix itself: you get the nice black suit and sunglasses, while your problems are everywhere, and multiplying themselves, until "a hero" comes in and solves everything - manually.

-Don't get me wrong on OKRs, KPIs and the trinity SLI/SLO/SLA: they _are_ important, useful and needed.
-The problem is how it is implemented, specially the order it comes, and what priorities are established in order to get those alive and kicking.
+Don't get me wrong on OKRs, KPIs and the trinity SLI/SLO/SLA: they _are_ important and useful.
+The problem is how one implements them, specially the order it comes and what priorities they establish to get those.
+Imagine you have a service with 5 9s availability for the last 6 months; then question it:

-You can have a service with 5 9s availability for the last 6 months, but then how many changes have been rolled out on the very same interim?
-Also how much operational hours has the team dedicated to operations related to the expected outcome of such service?
-And how high is the internal/external users + responsible team churn rates?
-5 9's is easy on cloud nowadays; that doesn't mean the service has an adequate availability setup, is really reliable or even sustainable on the long run.
-Shall we check the disaster recovery measures, procedures and the feasibility of those?
+- volume of deployed changes in the same interim
+- operational hours the team spent related to the expected outcome
+- internal/external users + responsible team churn rates

+5 9's is easy on cloud nowadays.
+That doesn't mean the service has an adequate availability setup.
+Neither that its reliable nor sustainable on the long run.
+Check the disaster recovery measures, procedures and the feasibility of those, it might surprise you.

-Last but not least, automations are a step towards the nirvana state-of-art of operations, or rather _no operations_: autonomous systems/processes.
-This means not only tasks are executed automatically, but they also are capable of reacting and/or maintain state changes, thus responding to a known state accordingly.
+Automations are a step towards the nirvana state-of-art of operations, or rather _no operations_: autonomous systems/processes.
+This means tasks capable of reacting and/or maintain state changes and to act automatically.

-With all that said, it is clear that automation, and further on autonomous systems, are an intrinsic part of the SRE role and expected work.
-These are all related to a couple of tenets, which can be further explored individually given the context and boundaries aforementioned.
+Automation and autonomous systems are an intrinsic part of the SRE role and their expected work.
+These are all related to a couple of tenets, which can be further explored individually given the context and boundaries mentioned so far.

 - availability
 - latency